 The Heat-it Kit includes a DNA plasmid with a gene that has a promoter that is responsive to temperature.
 At 30 °C the promoter is in an OFF state, however, at 37 °C and especially 42 °C, the promoter is able to activate expression of a colored protein.
 The Fundamentals section describes how the temperature sensitive promoter relates to the cells basic stress response, and in a sense, “hi-jacks” that response.

 The RGB Kit includes the use of a strain of bacteria that is sensitive to light.
-Using the DNA Playground Large, which has an LED light in its incubator, the student chooses a color of light, which causes the expression of different color pigments.
+Using the DNA Playground Large, which has an LED light in its incubator, the student chooses a color of light using the touchscreen, which causes the expression of different color pigments.
 Red LED light causes the cells to create red pigment.
 Green LED light causes the cells to make green pigment.
 Blue light causes the cells to produce blue pigment.
 In the Fundamentals section, the gene regulation relating to the green pigment is described in detail.

 Four of each of the Heat-it Kit, Induce-it Kit, and RGB Kit are included as individually packaged units that can be handed out to students.